How to Repair a Leaky PVC Pipe Joint – mark and saw out the leaking elbow fitting with the failed glue joint.

 The cardboard template made for the Fernco Qwik Ell is centered over the PVC elbow joint and the end positions for the cuts are marked with a blue marker (red arrows).

 The section around the 90 degree elbow to be cut out is marked.
-You can see how the Fernco Qwik Ell will span the old joints.
+You can see how the Fernco Qwik Ell will span the original PVC elbow joints:

 Saw Out the Old PVC Pipe Elbow

-The big moment!
-After double and triple checking my measurements, I used a carpenter’s handsaw to make the first cut below the PVC elbow.
-The handsaw cuts PVC like butter with a nice straight cut.
+After double and triple checking my measurements I used a carpenter’s handsaw to make the first cut below the PVC elbow.
+The handsaw cuts PVC like butter with a nice straight cut:

 PVC Pipe Cable Saw

-There was insufficient space to maneuver a saw to make 2nd cut because the PVC pipe was against the drain line for the utility basin and the hot & cold copper pipes were immediately above.
-I therefore purchased a Brasscraft PVC Cable Saw at Home Depot which requires almost zero clearance to operate.
+There was no room to maneuver the carpenters saw to make 2nd cut because the PVC pipe was against the drain line for the utility basin and the hot & cold copper pipes were immediately above.
+I purchased a Brasscraft PVC Cable Saw at Home Depot which requires almost zero clearance to operate.

 To make the cut, the PVC cable saw is looped over the pipe and pulled back-and-forth.
 I had never used one before and was a bit skeptical.
 It worked fast and easy!

 The PVC cable saw instructions warned the wire would get hot.
-It heated up so much from the sawing friction that it literally melted it’s way through the pipe section – and the pipe semi-fused back together as the wire passed!
+It heated up so much from the sawing friction that it literally melted it’s way through the pipe section – and the pipe semi-fused back together as the wire cut through.
+I’ve since used the cable saw on other repair jobs and learned to work the cable saw more slowly if it’s melting rather than sawing through the pipe to reduce heating.

 As I wiggled the pipe section to separate the saw joint, the 45 degree street elbow popped off!
-Upon inspection, I found the joint was never glued!!
-It was simply pressed together and luckily hadn’t leaked.
-Talk about poor workmanship!
+Upon closer inspection, I found the joint was never glued!!
+It was simply pressed together and luckily hadn’t leaked until recently:

-In retrospect, the simple and easy way is to just make the cuts against both sides of the 90° elbow joint.
+In retrospect it’s only necessary to make the cuts against both sides of the 90° elbow joint.
 No measuring, no cardboard templates and no fuss.
-The Fernco Qwik Ell is made longer than a the standard PVC elbow to span the gap for just this type of repair.
+The Fernco Qwik Ell is made longer than a the standard PVC elbow to span the gap for just this type of repair:

 This repair is concluded in Part 3.